We're listening! Complete our Philly Family Community Survey to enter for a chance to win a pair of Beats earbuds or a $100 Amazon Gift Card!

 8500 Pine Road

-Get a taste of the country at this lovely event at city-owned Fox Chase Farm.
-Enjoy a day of cider pressing, apple butter making, hayrides, seasonal games, pumpkin painting, music, and more.
+Enjoy a day of cider pressing, apple butter making, hayrides, seasonal games, pumpkin painting, music and more.
+Pumpkins, apples, apple butter and cider for sale.

 Ridge Avenue between Leverington Avenue and Lyceum Avenue